Welcome to our spring trip report “Wildlife tour Málaga and Granada”, from April 29 th to May 1st. A wonderful combination of birds and orchids!

 Pau would like to thank you all and look forward to sharing further adventures in the future.
 He also hopes you find this Extremadura Wildlife trip report useful.

-Mike, Ron, Lisa and Sandra arrive on time from London Stansted airport.
+Mike, Ron, Lisa and Sandra arrive on time from London Stansted airport to Santander ready to start the wildcat and brown bear search in Somiedo.
 As the weather is sunny with a beautiful blue sky, we decide to grab some lunch and have it in el Playon de Bayas, one of the most beautiful coastal reaches of Asturias.
-There we see our first birds, Shag, Yellow-legged Gull, Grey Heron and a Peregrin Falcon.
-After lunch, we go for a stroll seeing Northern Wheatear, Stonechat and Serins.
+There we see our first birds, Shag, Yellow-legged Gull, Grey Heron and a Peregrin Falcon soaring above us.
+After lunch, we go for a stroll seeing some migrants like Northern Wheatear and Whinchat.
+In addition, there are some resident such as Stonechat and Serins.

 Around 2:00 p.m, we set off to the Natural Park of Somiedo.
-After check-in in our hotel in Pola de Somiedo we drive to our first brown bear stakeout.
+After check-in in our hotel in Pola de Somiedo, we drive to our first brown bear stakeout.
 Pau is informed that a mother bear and her cub have been reported the previous evening in la Peral, so we go straight there.
-The weather is fantastic so we have to make use of it and try to locate the bears.
+In addition, the weather is fantastic so we have to make use of it and try to locate the bears.
 Around 5:00 p.m.
 Pau says “I got them”.
-Both, mother and the cub are walking peacefully in a rocky slope, about 1,5 km from where we are.
+Both, mother and the cub are walking peacefully in a rocky slope, about 1 km from where we are.
 Fantastic!
 The 5 of us get wonderful views of the bears.
-A gaggle of vans stop to check what we were seeing.
-On the sky, Common Buzzards and Griffon Vultures soar in the crests.
+A gaggle of vans stop to check what we were watching and join us.
+On the sky, Common Buzzards, Griffon Vultures and a juv Golden Eagle soar in the crests.

-After this good start, we drive back to the hotel to have an early dinner.
-The party has got up early in the morning and they deserve a rest.
+After such a wonderful day start, we drive back to the hotel to have an early dinner.
+The group has got up early in the morning and we all deserve a good rest.

 After breakfast we set off to el Valle del Lago for a nice walk in a glacial valley.
 Rock Bunting and Yellowhammer are perched on the scrubs and Raven, Red Kites and Red-billed Chough fly above us.
 Later, once the sky clears we move to El Llamardal where we start our second stakeout.
 Pau finds a Roe deer grazing in a near field and Lisa 2 Honey Buzzards.
 While we have picnic, Pau jumps and gets its scope, a Wildcat hunting voles in a nearby field!!
 Superb!
 We enjoy the cat for 10 minutes before it hides in the bushes.
 Then, we walk through a local path searching the hills for more wildlife: Red-backed Shrike, Subalpine Warbler, Bullfinch, Iberian Chiffchaff and Water Pipit are seen.